 Russian: Russian language and linguistics

 James S. Levine received a BA in history (1971) and in Russian (1972) from the State University of New York at Buffalo, and his MA (1974) and PhD (1977) in Slavic Linguistics from the University of Illinois at Urbana-Champaign.
 Prior to joining the faculty of George Mason University in 1981, Dr. Levine was Assistant Professor of Russian at the University of Maryland, College Park (1977-1981).
-He is currently associate professor of Russian and director of Russian and Eurasian Studies.
+He is currently associate professor of Russian and a member of the program in Russian and Eurasian Studies.
 His research interests are in Russian language and linguistics, especially in the grammatical categories of case, voice, aspect, as well as in verbal reflexives.